 In all likelihood, Emerson was aware of Henry’s long-time dream to someday build a small cabin on a pond or lake, and in the solitude of that setting, further explore his writing.
 This may have prompted Emerson’s purchase of land along the shores of Walden Pond.
 The timing of the purchase is suspicious.
 Emerson bought the parcel in the autumn of 1844, and upon Henry’s return to Concord from New York, he offered to rent the property to Henry giving him permission to build a private, live-and-work cabin on the banks of the pond.

-Then, in 1850, the Thoreau family sold the “Texas House” and bought the so-called “Yellow House” at 73 Main Street, a home with a wing at the rear for John Thoreau’s pencil shop where Henry also sometimes worked.
-By this time, John Thoreau & Co. pencils were winning awards age 44, passed away from his ever-worsening Tuberculosis.
+Then, in 1850, the Thoreau family sold the “Texas House” and bought the so-called “Yellow House” at 255 Main Street.
+The home had a wing at the rear for John Thoreau’s pencil shop where Henry also sometimes worked.
+By this time, John Thoreau & Co. pencils were winning awards for their high quality.
+Yet, sadly, it was in this house on May 6th, 1862, Henry David Thoreau, age 44, passed away from his ever-worsening Tuberculosis.

 Henry’s sister Sofia would play the key role in establishing his legacy.
 Like many artists and writers, Thoreau did not achieve fame or recognition during his lifetime.
 Despite this lack of public and critical acceptance, Sofia safe-guarded Henry’s manuscripts after his passing.
 For the next several years she queried magazines and book publishers and eventually succeeded at getting her brother’s prose and poetry published.
 Were it not for Sofia’s loyal and determined efforts, it’s doubtful any of us would know who Henry David Thoreau is today.